p. 126 Magazines versus journals

 - Tips for tracking down a relevant website

-- Finding newer sources from an article by finding articles that cite your source
+- Finding newer sources from an article by finding articles that cite your source by using Google Scholar

 - ERIC: Educational Resources Information Center

-- on-line journals from EBSCO The Ebsco online journal service allows users to access abstracts, online journals, and full text journal articles via two ways.
+- On-line journals from EBSCO The Ebsco online journal service allows users to access abstracts, online journals, and full text journal articles via two ways.
 If your university subscribes to Ebsco Host, you will be allowed to access thousands of full text academic articles from a wide variety of fields.
 In addition, there is a special database, epsyche, which is specifically designed to search records related to the psychological and behavioral fields of study.

 If you are unable to access the Ebsco Host, you may be able to search full text articles and abstracts by subscribing to the EBSCO database.